mlund/jupyter-course/README.md

 ## Logistics

 The course is held in "flipped classroom" mode: after the first introductory and get-to-know-each-other session, the students are supposed go through the videos themselves, and have Q&A sessions with teachers and helpers.
-The course will be run in hybrid mode: the students and some of the teachers will be in LINXS, near Ideon, and other teachers will be on Zoom, with the room coordinates to be sent to the participants.
+All students and some of the teachers will be in LINXS, near Ideon, and other teachers will be on Zoom, with the room coordinates to be given to the participants.
-There will also be a Discord server for discussion.
+There is also a [Discord server](https://discord.gg/3w7R7vYA).

 _Introductory sessions with teachers_ on **December 6, 2022** from 10:15 to 17:00 (with breaks for fika and lunch)

-_Q&A Sessions with teachers_ on **December 8 and 9 2022** from 10:15 to 17:00
+_Q&A Sessions with teachers_ on **December 8 and 9, 2022** from 10:15 to 17:00.

 <a name="Program"></a>
 ## Program